coraxx/netdata_nv_plugin/README.md

 ## Installation ##

 ### General ###
+The path to the NetData installation refered to in this readme is `/usr/libexec/netdata/`.
+For some NetData installations the path may vary, e.g. `/usr/lib/x86_64-linux-gnu/netdata`.

 Install the nvidia-ml-py Python package via `pip install nvidia-ml-py` or copy the `pynvml.py` file from the "nvidia-ml-py" package (https://pypi.python.org/pypi/nvidia-ml-py) to `/usr/libexec/netdata/python.d/python_modules/`.